-The IASB states that the whole project as well as the ED exclusively address the question of how to determine fair value while the issue of when to use a fair value measurement is explicitly out of scope.
+The IASB stated that the whole project as well as the ED exclusively address the question how to determine fair value while the issue of when to use a fair value measurement is explicitly out of scope.
 From a conceptual point of view a discussion about definition and determination of fair value cannot be held by completely ignoring the question of when to use fair values.
-We believe the Board is aware of that as well, because the Board proposes to exclude some circumstances from the scope of the ED.
-Therefore, we doubt that the question of when to use fair values is out of the scope of the project and the ED.
+We believe the board is aware of that as well, because the board proposes to exclude some circumstances from the scope of the ED.
+Therefore, we doubt the question of when to use fair values is out of the scope of the project and the ED.

 The Board proposes to define fair value as an exit price in a hypothetical transaction on a market on which the asset or liability is traded.
-Based on the current scope of fair value measurements we do not deem this concept to be the right one even if we take the proposed scope exemptions into account.
+Based on the current scope of fair value measurements we do not deem this concept to be the right one even if taking the proposed scope exemptions into account.

-1. We see other circumstances in which a transaction and a market cannot even hypothetically arise, because the trading of the asset is legally prohibited (e.g. circumstances in the scope of IAS 20).
-In such circumstances a fair value measurement should be excluded from the scope as well.
+- 1. We see other circumstances in which a transaction and a market cannot even hypothetically arise, just because the trading of the asset is legally prohibited (e.g. circumstances in the scope of IAS 20).
+In such circumstances a fair value measurement should be excluded from the scope as well. - 2.
+A fair value measurement at initial recognition assumes an exit notion whereas an entry scenario is actually in place.
+We believe that notion is not right.

-- 2. According to the ED a fair value measurement at initial recognition assumes an exit notion even in scenarios in which the transaction to be accounted for is actually an entry scenario.
-We believe that notion is not right. - 3.
-Furthermore, we understand the ED to require reporting entities to ignore entity specific circumstances to a large extent, for example by focusing on hypothetical transactions which the entity may not even intend to enter into.
+Furthermore, we understand the ED to require reporting entities to ignore entity specific circumstances to a large extent, for example by focusing on hypothetical transactions which the entity does not intent to enter into.
 That causes reported information being based on too many hypotheses (for example the exit hypothesis or the notion of the highest and best use of an asset).
-We do not believe that information to be decision-useful.
+We do not believe that information to be decision useful.

-Even if one would agree with the exit notion we see further difficulties in application since we do not deem the results of the exit notion, such as the highest and best use concept or the most advantageous market concept, to be of high practicability.
+Even if one would agree with the exit notion we see further difficulties in application since we do not deem the expressions of the exit notion, such as the highest and best use concept or the most advantageous market concept, to be of a high practicability.